tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 Note that Programmableweb lists only open web APIs, meaning APIs that you can access on the web (which also means it's usually a REST API).
 They don't list the countless internal, firewalled APIs that many companies provide at a cost to paying customers.
 There are many more thousands of private APIs out there that most of us will never know about.

-## Activity

 {% include activity.html %}

 Look at about 5 different APIs (choose any of those listed on the page).
 Look for one thing that the APIs have in common.
 I provide a list of patterns in the next topic: [Design patterns with API doc sites](pubapis_design_patterns.html).

-{% include note.html content="By analyzing API doc sites first before presenting conclusions, I hope to implement more of an inductive, unbiased approach toward the conclusions I draw about API docs in this course." %}